-IV.
-Discussions
+V. Discussions

-A perusal of the above table shows that the proposed model can predict the Compression Index values most accurately with the least deviation in the mean estimated values and the least value of Root Mean Squared Errors.
-On the other hand, the model proposed by Park and Lee (2011) is least accurate for the Indian Soils.
+A perusal of the above table shows that the proposed model can predict the Compression Index values with a good degree of accuracy.
+The predictions made by the proposed model are more accurate than 6 of the 7 models in literature and are very close to the most accurate model in literature i.e. Singh et. al (2023).
+Hence, Singh et. al (2023) can predict the Compression Index values most accurately with the least deviation in the mean estimated values and the least value of Root Mean Squared Errors.
+On the other hand, the model proposed by Park and Lee (2011) is the least accurate as it gives maximum deviation in the mean estimated values and the highest value of Root Mean Squared Errors.
+However, it may be mentioned here that the prediction of engineering properties using the index properties is a dynamic process and in the light of more results obtained, the accuracy of the models shall change considerably.

 The scatter plot for both these models is displayed below.

-Fig. 1 Actual Compression Index, C_c versus predicted Compression Index C_c obtained by Proposed Model (1961) and Park and Lee Model (2011)
+Fig. 1 Actual Compression Index, Cc versus predicted Compression Index Cc obtained by Singh et al Model (2023) and Park and Lee Model (2011)